Simonlee711/Simonlee711.github.io/_pages/spectral.md

 # Code

-This project was done in AM 170A at UC Santa Cruz, taught by Professor Pascale Gaurud.
-Below I will list the source files made in this assignment and the code linked below.

 "`figures` "- the folder where figures are saved.

 "`north` "- folder of all of the northern hemisphere data